Scarborough Fringe

 ABOUT SCARBOROUGH FRINGE

-Scarborough Fringe will feature theatre, music, comedy, spoken word, children’s shows, and a variety of other events and performances.
-Running between Friday 13 June and Sunday 22 June 2025, The Fringe will take over Scarborough for 10 days and will have something for everyone – from residents and families to students and tourists alike.
+Scarborough Fringe features theatre, music, comedy, spoken word, children’s shows, and a variety of other events and performances.
+Running between Thursday 4 to Sunday 7 December, The Fringe will take over Scarborough and will have something for everyone – from residents and families to students and tourists alike.

 With a diverse range of performances, exhibitions, and events, you are sure to find something to enjoy.
 Don’t miss out on this vibrant and dynamic celebration of the arts that will leave you inspired, entertained, and uplifted.
 Whether you’re a seasoned culture lover or a curious newcomer, this festival promises an unforgettable experience that will stay with you long after the final curtain falls.